Apothecaries' system: Volume

+Before introduction of the imperial units in the U.K., all apothecaries' fluid measures were based on the unit of the wine gallon, which survived in the US under the name liquid gallon or wet gallon.
 The wine gallon was abolished in Britain in 1826, and this system was replaced by a new one based on the newly introduced imperial gallon.
 Since the imperial gallon is 20% more than the liquid gallon, the same is true for the imperial pint in relation to the liquid pint.
-This explains why the number of fluid ounces per gallon had to be adjusted in the new system so that the fluid ounce was not changed too much by the reform.
+Accordingly, in the new imperial system, the number of fluid ounces per pint was adjusted from 16 to 20 so that the fluid ounce was not changed too much by the reform.
 Even so, the modern U.K. fluid ounce is 4% less than the US fluid ounce, and the same is true for the smaller units.
 For some years both systems were used concurrently in the U.K.

+As a result, the Imperial and U.S. systems differ in the size of the basic unit (the gallon or the pint, one gallon being equal to eight pints), and in the number of fluid ounces per pint.

+Apothecaries' systems for volumes were internationally much less common than those for weights.

 There were also commonly used, but unofficial divisions of the Apothecaries' system, consisting of: